List of GoBots characters: Toy

 Loco's toy was a re-release of the Machine Robo Steam Robo figure (MR-05).
 It was first issued in 1983, and was available until the end of 1984.
 It was also released in Europe.

 Monstrous

-Monstrous, or Monsterous with an "E", is a Renegade made up of six Renegades who combine to turn into a monster.
+Monstrous is a Renegade made up of six Renegades who combine into a monstrous form.

 Night Ranger

 Night Ranger, also known as HarleyMan, is a Guardian Gobot who turns into a police motorcycle.
 This toy was the inspiration for the Transformers character Backtrack.

 Reception

 Night Ranger was chosen as the 10th goofiest Gobot name by Topless Robot.

 Pincher

-Pincher is a Renegade Gobot spy voiced by Peter Cullen.
+Pincher is a Renegade Gobot spy.

-Pincher was one of the names in a word find that had to be solved to win a copy of the Challenge of the Gobots video game from Your Sinclair magazine.

 Animated series

+Pincher appears in Challenge of the GoBots, voiced by Peter Cullen.
 Cy-Kill, Cop-Tur, Crasher, Geeper-Creeper, Pincher, and Snoop attack a lab, but it is defended by Leader-1, Baron Von Joy, Blaster, Dozer, Dumper, Road Ranger, Scooter, Scratch and Turbo.
 Although the Guardians were winning the battle, an accidental backfire from Baron Von Joy's weapon allows the Renegades to escape.

-Pincher was possibly once a Guardian, but then, it was captured and remade by Herr Fiend.

-Pincher was among the Renegade Gobot forces who aided the Rock Lord Magmar on the planet Quartex.